PetterPet01/FFTSSharp/README.md

 A basic C# wrapper for [FFTS](https://github.com/anthonix/ffts) (The Fastest Fourier Transform in the South).

-FFTSSharp is [MIT](https://opensource.org/licenses/MIT) Licensed, so personal and commmercial use alike is allowed.
+FFTSSharp is [MIT](https://opensource.org/licenses/MIT) licensed, so personal and commmercial use alike is allowed.
 For further details, see the [LICENSE](LICENSE) file.

 The dynamically linked libraries (DLLs) used for the wrapper are custom built with CMake and should work normally for Windows users.
 The DLLs are included in the package and the folder "ffts-dlls" is to be put at the application's startup path.